Navarre, Florida: Navarre Beach

-Navarre Beach is the beach neighborhood of Navarre and is, as of the 2020 census, its own census designated place.
+Navarre Beach is the beach neighborhood of Navarre and is, as of the 2010 census, its own census designated place.
 It is on Santa Rosa Island, a barrier island in the Gulf of Mexico.
-The 2020 population of the CDP is 1,123.
+The 2020 population of the CDP is 1,123, up from 638 at the 2010 census.

 Immediately to its east is Navarre Beach Marine Park, a former Florida state park.
 Immediately to its west is a portion of the Gulf Islands National Seashore, and farther west is the community of Pensacola Beach.

 Recent history

 In 2006, a "beach re-nourishment" project was begun, restoring sand lost due to the hurricanes of 2004 and 2005.
 This project eventually added approximately 200 ft of sand and a 14 ft high berm to the Gulf side of Santa Rosa Island for the entire length of Navarre Beach.
 The project was completed in December 2006.
 Another round of beach re-nourishment was completed in 2016.

-The entirety of Navarre Beach was closed during the COVID-19 pandemic, with only residents of the beach neighborhood being allowed on that area of the island.
-Furtherly, It was enforced by a police check on one side of the Navarre Beach Causeway.

 Demographics

-Navarre is a large community, estimated to have 41,940 people by the 2020 U.S. Census when including both the Navarre and Navarre Beach CDP.
+Navarre is a large community, estimated to have 41,940 people by the 2020 U.S. census when including both the Navarre and Navarre Beach CDP.
 That number may be as high as 43,540, according to several different estimates completed since then.
 If the town of Navarre was to be incorporated it would be the largest city between Pensacola and Tallahassee (based on population).
 This is a major increase from just 40 years ago, when the population was hovering around 1,500.
 The below racial characteristics of the community are from 2017 estimates.